MLB notebook: Cano returns from suspension

 The Brewers also recalled outfielder Keon Broxton from Triple-A Colorado Springs.
 Right-handers Jacob Barnes and Aaron Wilkerson had been optioned to Colorado Springs on Monday.

 Williams was placed on the DL on Aug.
-3 with right elbow soreness.
+3 because of right elbow soreness.
 The 27-year-old is 0-3 with a 4.22 ERA in 42 appearances this season, striking out 49 batters in 42 2/3 innings.

 —The Toronto Blue Jays acquired right-hander Bryan Baker from the Colorado Rockies as the player to be named to complete the Seunghwan Oh trade.